reshamas/reshamas.github.io/_posts/2021-07-19-data-umbrella-latam-2021-scikit-learn-sprint-report.md

 All communication was in English.
 All participants felt comfortable conversing in English.
 Languages spoken by participants included:  English, Arabic, French, Kishwahli, Persian, Hindi, Urdu, Turkish and German.

 ### Open Source Background
-Two-thirds of participants identified as having "none" or "beginner" level experience in contributing to open source.
+75% of participants identified as having "none" or "beginner" level experience in contributing to open source.

 ### Number of Participants